 - Use a bottle with a breast-like nipple.

 - Stay patient and calm.
 It's normal for a baby to not accept a bottle right away.

-If you'd like to combine breastfeeding with expressed milk feeds, you'll need a breast pump to collect your breast milk to give to your baby in a bottle.
+If you want to combine breastfeeding with bottle feeds of expressed milk, you'll need a breast pump to collect your breast milk to give to your baby in a bottle.

 Parents often find that when they express breast milk in the morning, they're able to collect more in a shorter amount of time.
 But it's also worth noting that expressing at night helps to maintain your long-term milk supply, so try to do both if you can.

 It's also important that you carry on breastfeeding or expressing regularly from each boob.
 If you don’t, there's a chance that your boobs can become painful and engorged.

 Before introducing formula feeds into your baby's routine, you should speak to your family doctor/and or health visitor.